This post is all about the Starbucks Pink Drink and how you can make it at home.

 If you’re like me, you sometimes wish you had a Starbucks barista at your beck and call.
-That’s why I decided to try to make Starbucks’ pink drink at home.
+But when you can’t make it to Starbucks (or want to save money) try this easy Starbucks pink drink recipe at home.

 One of the most famous, and refreshing choices is the pink drink.
 I think the main attraction is the pretty pink color.
 You may even be able to achieve a pretty ombre effect depending on how you construct your drink (see tips below.)